 Ability to do monthly assignments and attend all in-person seminars

 The Career Prep 2016 application requirements are listed below.
 All application materials will be collected through the online application.
 Please do not send materials via mail or email.
 Offline application materials will not be accepted.

 Career and industry interest(s)

 We want you to have sufficient time to develop your essay responses.
 We have reduced the word limits for these questions because we are looking for concise, yet clear and complete responses.
 We recommend that you take the essay drafting and editing process seriously.

-Why do you think acceptance into the Career Prep program will help you realize your career goals and what do you expect to gain?
-Site specific areas of personal or professional growth opportunity.
-(225 word limit)
+Briefly describe your career aspirations (site industry of greatest interest, type of work you hope to pursue, and MLT partners you're most interested in).
+Why do you think acceptance into the Career Prep will help you realize your career goals and what do you expect to gain?
+(225 Word Limit)